 5. GIGABYTE B450M DS3H – Micro ATX – Budget Option

-If you are building a budget AMD system, then this equally budget friendly motherboard will certainly come in handy.
+If you are building a budget AMD system, then this equally budget friendly motherboard is the choice we recommend.

-It can support the latest processors from the Ryzen 1 all the way to Ryzen 3 processors.
+It can support the latest processors from the Ryzen Gen 1 all the way to Ryzen Gen 3 and Ryzen Gen 5 processors.
 Basically, any processor with the AM4 socket.

 Note that being a Micro ATX motherboard, it is smaller and has less expandability features as compared to an ATX motherboard.